Updated: May 2025

 Accountability

-• Federal and BC: The federal privacy laws and BC privacy laws require designating an individual who is responsible for privacy compliance.
+Privacy laws in Canada require designating an individual who is responsible for privacy compliance.
 Their name or title and contact information must be made publicly available.
 These laws also require developing and putting into practice policies and procedures to protect personal information and receive and respond to complaints.
-There are similar requirements in Ontario that would likely apply to prospective customers in Ontario.

 Safeguards

-• The safeguards should address physical security, technological security and administrative controls depending on the sensitivity of the information.
+The safeguards should address physical security, technological security and administrative controls depending on the sensitivity of the information.
 Physical security includes restricting access to offices.
 Technological security includes using passwords, encryption.
 Administrative measures include limiting access on a "need to know" basis.
-Yes, being SOC2 compliant should cover you here.

 Retention

-• Freed has a default record (AI-generated notes) retention period of 30 days.
-This default period can be increased or decreased to any time period based on customer requirements.
+Customers have the option to opt in to a record (AI-generated notes) retention period of 30 days.
+This retention period can be increased or decreased to any reasonable time period based on customer requirements.

 Access and Correction

-• All: Under all three privacy laws, individuals have a right to access their health records with some exceptions.
+Under the privacy laws, individuals have a right to access their health records with some exceptions.
 Individuals may also request correction of their records.